chidiwilliams/chidiwilliams.com/content/post/on-recursive-descent-and-pratt-parsing.md

 }
 ```

-Finally, to parse a *primary*, we'll check if the current token is a number or an identifier, and return a literal expression or a variable expression respectively.
+Finally, to parse a _primary_, we check if the current token is a number or an identifier and return a literal or variable expression respectively.

 ```ts
 private primary(): Expr {